PASSED! House Bill 109/Senate Bill 285

-Maryland will be considering a ban on foam that would mean:
+Maryland will be considering a ban on foam so that:

 - Packaging peanuts made of foam would not be sold in stores.